-User Acceptance testing is the topic of the day.
-We will discuss all about UAT – its definition, types, steps, detailed process etc. in this tutorial.
+We will discuss, What is User Acceptance Testing (UAT) – its definition, types, steps, detailed process etc. in this tutorial.

 What You Will Learn:

 This is typically the last step before the product goes live or before the delivery of the product is accepted.
-UAT is after the product itself is thoroughly tested (i.e after system testing).
+This is performed after the product itself is thoroughly tested (i.e after system testing).

 Users or client – This could be either someone who is buying a product (in the case of commercial software) or someone who has had a software custom built through a software service provider or the end user if the software is made available to them ahead of time and when their feedback is sought.